 - 1. The faculty preceptor follows the process under "How to Initiate NURS 495 Independent Study". - 2.
 Confirm with the Nese CON Academic Affairs Office that the clinical facility has PA State Board of Nursing approval. - 3.
-In consultation with the Campus Coordinator for Nursing Program/s and the Associate Dean for Undergraduate Education, initiate contact with the clinical preceptor and obtain curriculum vitae. - 4.
+In consultation with the campus Director for Undergraduate Nursing Education and the Associate Dean for Undergraduate Nursing Education, initiate contact with the clinical preceptor and obtain curriculum vitae. - 4.
 Inform clinical preceptor of student's educational level. - 5.
 Provide and discuss with clinical preceptor and student the course objectives, desired learning experiences, and criteria for evaluation. - 6.
 Maintain regular contact with clinical preceptor and student as appropriate. - 7.
 Submit evaluations to the Nese CON and enter final grades within 48 hours after last day of classes.